 1. AF sends Nnef_TMGI_Allocate Request (TMGI number) message to NEF/MBSF to request allocation of a TMGI(s) to identify new MBS session(s).

-NOTE 1: Depending on the configuration, MB-SMF may receive requests from AF directly, or via NEF, or via MBSF, or via NEF and MBSF.
+NOTE 1: Depending on the network deployment and use case, MB-SMF may receive requests from AF directly, or via NEF, or via MBSF, or via NEF and MBSF.

 2. NEF checks authorization of AF.